buildpacks/rfcs/text/0000-custom-ca-certs.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

+- Given that the utility of runtime cert extension is limited (platforms usually mount and rotate them) does it make sense to restrict discussion in this RFC to build-time extension.
+If so we can punt on how rebasing will work.
 - Build vs Runtime CA-certs?
 Do we need to split them or should we just collapse this into one?
 - Dynamically extended run image vs just adding to launch image (comes to the same thing?)
 - How does the platform communicate to buildpacks that certs are available?